RaneemAbdulazez/reading-notes/301/read02.md

 METHOD DESCRIPTION
 . delay() Delays execution of subsequent items in queue . stop() Stops an animation if it is currently running

+show () Displays selected elements

+hide() Hides selected elements

+toggle () Toggles between showing and hiding selected elements

+# SLIDING EFFECTS :

+slideUp () Shows selected elements with a sliding motion

+s1ide Down() Hides selected elements with a sliding motion

+s1ideToggle() Hides or shows selected elements with a sliding motion

+# CUSTOM EFFECTS :

+delay() Delays execution of subsequent items in queue

+stop() Stops an animation if it is currently running

+animate() Creates custom animations

+ANIMATING CSS
+The .animate() method allows you to create some of your own effects and animations by changing CSS properties.